quyendang/OpenCore-Guide/README.md

 **NOTES:**

-**-Most up-to-date UEFI firmware (check your motherboard vendor website).**
+###-Most up-to-date UEFI firmware (check your motherboard vendor website).

-**-Fast Boot and Hardware Fast Boot disabled in firmware settings if present.**
+###-Fast Boot and Hardware Fast Boot disabled in firmware settings if present.

-**-Above 4G Decoding or similar enabled in firmware settings if present.
-Note, that on some motherboards (notably ASUS WS-X299-PRO) this option causes adverse effects, and must be disabled. -While no other motherboards with the same issue are known, consider this option to be first to check if you have erratic boot failures.**
+###-Above 4G Decoding or similar enabled in firmware settings if present.
+Note, that on some motherboards (notably ASUS WS-X299-PRO) this option causes adverse effects, and must be disabled. -While no other motherboards with the same issue are known, consider this option to be first to check if you have erratic boot failures.

-**-DisableIoMapper quirk enabled, or VT-d disabled in firmware settings if present, or ACPI DMAR table dropped.**
+###-DisableIoMapper quirk enabled, or VT-d disabled in firmware settings if present, or ACPI DMAR table dropped.

-**-No ‘slide‘ boot argument present in NVRAM or anywhere else.
+###-No ‘slide‘ boot argument present in NVRAM or anywhere else.
 It is not necessary unless you cannot boot at all or see No slide values are usable!
-Use custom slide! message in the log.**
+Use custom slide! message in the log.

-**-CFG Lock (MSR 0xE2 write protection) disabled in firmware settings if present.
+###-CFG Lock (MSR 0xE2 write protection) disabled in firmware settings if present.
 Cconsider patching it if you have enough skills and no option is available.
-See VerifyMsrE2 nots for more details.**
+See VerifyMsrE2 nots for more details.

-**-CSM (Compatibility Support Module) disabled in firmware settings if present.
+###-CSM (Compatibility Support Module) disabled in firmware settings if present.
 You may need to flash GOP ROM on NVIDIA 6xx/AMD 2xx or older.
-Use GopUpdate or AMD UEFI GOP MAKER in case you are not sure how.**
+Use GopUpdate or AMD UEFI GOP MAKER in case you are not sure how.

-**- EHCI/XHCI Hand-off enabled in firmware settings only if boot stalls unless USB devices are disconnected.**
+###-EHCI/XHCI Hand-off enabled in firmware settings only if boot stalls unless USB devices are disconnected.

-**- VT-x, Hyper Threading, Execute Disable Bit enabled in firmware settings if present.**
+###-VT-x, Hyper Threading, Execute Disable Bit enabled in firmware settings if present.

-**- While it may not be required, sometimes you have to disable Thunderbolt support, Intel SGX, and Intel Platform Trust in firmware settings present.**
+###-While it may not be required, sometimes you have to disable Thunderbolt support, Intel SGX, and Intel Platform Trust in firmware settings present.

 ## Booter-Quirks